P versus NP problem: Results about difficulty of proof

 These barriers are another reason why NP-complete problems are useful: if a polynomial-time algorithm can be demonstrated for an NP-complete problem, this would solve the P = NP problem in a way not excluded by the above results.

 These barriers lead some computer scientists to suggest the P versus NP problem may be independent of standard axiom systems like ZFC (cannot be proved or disproved within them).
 An independence result could imply that either P ≠ NP and this is unprovable in (e.g.) ZFC, or that P = NP but it is unprovable in ZFC that any polynomial-time algorithms are correct.
 However, if the problem is undecidable even with much weaker assumptions extending the Peano axioms for integer arithmetic, then nearly polynomial-time algorithms exist for all NP problems.
 Therefore, assuming (as most complexity theorists do) some NP problems don't have efficient algorithms, proofs of independence with those techniques are impossible.
 This also implies proving independence from PA or ZFC with current techniques is no easier than proving all NP problems have efficient algorithms.

 Logical characterizations

-The P = NP problem can be restated as certain classes of logical statements, as a result of work in descriptive complexity.
+The P = NP problem can also be stated as a question about expressive power in descriptive complexity, which characterizes complexity classes by logics over finite structures.

-Consider all languages of finite structures with a fixed signature including a linear order relation.
-Then, all such languages in P are expressible in first-order logic with the addition of a suitable least fixed-point combinator.
-Recursive functions can be defined with this and the order relation.
-As long as the signature contains at least one predicate or function in addition to the distinguished order relation, so that the amount of space taken to store such finite structures is actually polynomial in the number of elements in the structure, this precisely characterizes P.

-Similarly, NP is the set of languages expressible in existential second-order logic—that is, second-order logic restricted to exclude universal quantification over relations, functions, and subsets.
-The languages in the polynomial hierarchy, PH, correspond to all of second-order logic.
-Thus, the question "is P a proper subset of NP" can be reformulated as "is existential second-order logic able to describe languages (of finite linearly ordered structures with nontrivial signature) that first-order logic with least fixed point cannot?".
-The word "existential" can even be dropped from the previous characterization, since P = NP if and only if P = PH (as the former would establish that NP = co-NP, which in turn implies that NP = PH).